 Antimicrobial Pharmacodynamics and Therapeutics (APT) Group

-The Antimicrobial Pharmacodynamics and Therapeutics (APT) Group is based in the Department of Clinical and Molecular Pharmacology, Institute of Translational Medicine, University of Liverpool.
+The Antimicrobial Pharmacodynamics and Therapeutics (APT) Group is based in the Department of Clinical and Molecular Pharmacology, Institute of Systems, Molecular and Integrative Biology, University of Liverpool.

 APT provides preclinical and early phase clinical support to ensure new drugs are developed in a streamlined manner.
 We provide a complete, integrated drug development package covering: